loadsys/CakePHP-Shell-Scripts/README.md

 ## Getting Updates ##

-To pull any recent changes to the script library into your project, use the `bin/bin-selfupdate` script to update the submodule to the latest release and add the changes to the parent repo for you to commit.
+To pull any recent changes to the script library into your project, use the `bin/bin-selfupdate` script to update the submodule to the latest release and add the changed commit to the parent repo for you to commit.

 ```bash
 bin/bin-selfupdate